 How does this differ to existing switching regulation?

-If your supplier isn’t signed up to the ESG they are still regulated by Ofgem (the government Office of Gas and Electricity Markets) to ensure that switching is safe and easy.
+If your supplier isn’t signed up to the ESG, latched by Energy UK, they are still regulated by Ofgem (the government Office of Gas and Electricity Markets) to ensure that switching is safe and easy.

 Ofgem have their own set of minimum requirements that suppliers must meet when switching customers.